Updated Dec 5, 2020

 There are a number of reasons why recent college grads should consider post grad internships.
 In a perfect world, you bang out your final exams, graduate, maybe move to a new city, set up your new apartment and start your career at a well-paying job the week after graduation.
-Well, the world ain’t perfect.
-If you haven’t found a job and are beginning to question when you will, a post-graduate internship might be the short-term solution for you.
+Well, that idea has been thrown out the window – thanks COVID!
+For a lot people, post grad internships while we recover from COVID-19 might be the best short-term solution.

-I know you need money to start paying back those student loans, but a 8-12 week internship might be a better alternative to taking any underfulfilling, life-sucking full-time job.
-The best scenario is a paid internship of course, however, if you find a flexible full-time job, you could still intern for 15-20 hours per week.
-Overall, the additional internship experience buys you some time while you builder your resume and look for a job and wait for the economy to bounce back.
+An 8-12 week post graduation internship might be a better alternative to taking any unfulfilling full-time job.
+The best scenario is a paid internship of course, however, if you find a flexible full-time job, you could still intern for 15-20 hours per week at the same time.
+Overall, the additional internship experience buys you time while you build your resume, look for a job and wait for the economy to bounce back.
 Doing an internship after college does not mean you’ve given up!

 1. Employers like to hire previous interns